Neural network-enhanced $hr$-adaptive finite element algorithm for parabolic equations: Standard adaptive finite element algorithm

 \subsection{Limitations of $h$-AFEM}

-It is important to highlight two primary limitations when applying \Cref{alg:Parabolic1} in practical computations.
+It is important to highlight three primary limitations when applying \Cref{alg:Parabolic1} in practical computations.
 First, the bisection algorithm is a layer-by-layer refinement method, which can lead to excessive adaptive iterations.
-To illustrate this, we apply the adaptive finite element method \cite{XLY25} to solve the Laplace equation $-\Delta u = 0$ on an L-shaped domain, $[-1, 1]^2 \setminus (0,1) \times (-1,0)$, with Dirichlet boundary conditions.
-The true solution is given by

-To obtain the quasi-optimal convergence rate, 30-40 mesh refinements are needed, as shown in \cite[Example 2.2]{XLY25}.
-In \Cref{Lshapemesh}, we show both the initial mesh and a locally refined mesh generated by the adaptive finite element algorithm using the newest vertex bisection algorithm.
-The minimal element size for the initial mesh is $h_{K, \text{min}} = 2^{-1}\sqrt{2}$, while for the locally refined mesh, it is $h_{K, \text{min}} = 2^{-5}\sqrt{2}$.
-However, to generate this locally refined mesh with such a minimal element size, the AFEM based on the bisection algorithm requires 10 adaptive iterations.
-In each iteration, several operations are required, including \textit{INTERPOLATE}, \textit{SOLVE}, \textit{ESTIMATE}, \textit{MARK}, and \textit{REFINE}.
-These excessive adaptive iterations consequently lead to inefficiencies in the adaptive algorithm; see also \cite{XLY25}.

-Second, since the interpolation in (S2) is efficient only on nested meshes, the meshes in conventional $h$-AFEM or \Cref{alg:Parabolic1} are nested and constructed as refined meshes of $\mathcal{T}_h^{n-1}$ using appropriate refinement methods, such as the bisection algorithm.
-We show the performance of \Cref{alg:Parabolic1} in \Cref{exp2d}.
-The main drawback of the nested mesh generated by \Cref{alg:Parabolic1} is overrefinement, leading to a large number of vertices in the mesh.
-Although non-nested meshes have the potential to eliminate such overrefinement, computing the interpolation on non-nested meshes is both challenging and computationally expensive, with the computational complexity accumulating over multiple iterations.
-This limitation could reduce the efficiency of adaptive algorithms.
+Coupled with the fact that each iteration executes the full INTERPOLATE-SOLVE–ESTIMATE–REFINE cycle, the overall computational expense becomes prohibitive.
+A canonical example is the Laplace equation $-\Delta u = 0$ on the L‑shaped domain $[-1, 1]^2 \setminus (0,1) \times (-1,0)$ with Dirichlet boundary conditions, whose solution is Applying the standard adaptive finite element method with newest‑vertex bisection (see \cite[Example 2.2]{Xiao2026}) to this problem yields the meshes shown in \Cref{Lshapemesh}.
+The minimal element size decreases from $h_{K,\text{min}}=2^{-1}\sqrt{2}$ in the initial mesh to $h_{K,\text{min}}=2^{-5}\sqrt{2}$ after 10 adaptive steps, yet achieving a quasi‑optimal convergence rate typically requires $30‑40$ such refinements.
+This exemplifies the high iterative cost inherent to the classical approach.
+More numerical tests and analysis can be found in \cite{Xiao2026}.

+Second, the interpolation of the solution from the previous mesh onto the newly refined mesh poses a significant implementation challenge.
+This operation requires solving a point‑location problem by determining, for every newly created node, which element of the previous mesh contains it.
+A straightforward implementation based on exhaustive element search is prohibitively expensive.
+Although spatial search structures can accelerate this search, their reliable and robust integration remains algorithmically demanding.
+Crucially, this geometrically non‑trivial step must be executed after every mesh refinement, making it a recurrent computational bottleneck.